Latest COVID-19 Advice from the Department of Health

 - Visitors must not enter a Residential Aged Care Facility at all if they:

 - have been exposed to COVID-19 unless they have completed their self-isolation and testing requirements.
 People who have had high risk exposures should not enter high risk settings for at least 14 days since their exposure to a COVID-positive person.

 - are waiting for a COVID-19 test result.

-If you are unable to visit, we do have video calling facilities available to keep you in touch with your loved one.
+We have video calling facilities available to keep you in touch with your loved one if you are still unable to visit the home in-person.
 Please contact your facility to arrange this.